steno-aarhus/osdc/README.md

 validated in terms of accuracy.
-While there are a few algorithms used throughout Denmark for Danish register research, they are usually textual descriptions of how to do it, rather than code-based descriptions (e.g. the Register of Selected Chronic Diseases.
+While there are a few algorithms used throughout Denmark for Danish register research, they are usually textual descriptions of how to do it, rather than code-based descriptions (e.g. the Register of Selected Chronic Diseases).

 In this project, we aim to make it easier and more explicit to classify type 1 and type 2 diabetes within a Danish register context.
 The